-Ducklings enjoy green, leafy vegetables and will gobble them up either raw or cooked.
-It’s best to tear them up into more manageable pieces, however, as a large spinach leaf and a gust of wind could flatten a small duckling!
+Ducklings enjoy green, leafy vegetables and gobble them up either raw or cooked.
+It’s best to tear them into more manageable pieces, as a large lettuce leaf could flatten a tiny duckling!

 Vegetables, such as those listed below, boost the calcium content and provide a range of nutritional benefits and vitamins: